vedantwalia/MyMusicVisualisationProject/README.md

 # MyMusicVisualisationProject

-A small project I decided to bulid for getting better hands on experience with Pandas.
+A small project I decided to bulid for getting better hands on experience on Pandas.

 You can run `pip install -r requirements.txt` after cloning the repo to ensure that you have all the libraries required to replicate the project.

 I shall also try to emulate this project on PowerBI, for which I intend to covert the XML file to JSON since I prefer working with the same in the Power Query Editor.
 Since Apple uses the nortious to parse 'plist' format for the XML, I have used two python scripts, one to swap the `<date>` tags in the XML with `<string>` tag since JSON doesn't have a `date` datatype, which causes type errors.